Office of Clinical Practice - FAQs

 How do I register for student teaching?

 Permission to register in CUNYfirst for student teaching, student teaching seminar, and Friday workshops will be emailed to you by the Office of Clinical Practice after you have been approved for student teaching by the Committee on Academic Progress.
-You will be responsible for registering for any other course work during the regular registration period.
-It is highly recommended that you do not take more than one course with student teaching due to the work load.
+You will be responsible for registering for any other courses during the regular registration period.
+It is highly recommended that you do not take more than one course with student teaching due to the workload.

 How are student teachers placed?

-When the OCP selects placements for student teachers we take many elements into account: travel time, college supervisor match, and cooperating teacher match.
+When the OCP selects placements for student teachers we take many elements into account: travel time, quality of the school, college supervisor match, and cooperating teacher match.

 Can I choose my own site?